 The Dominican Order (also known as the Order of the Preachers) is a Roman Catholic religious order best known for their commitment to holistic education, the pursuit of truth (Veritas) and their focus on preaching — spreading the Gospel through words and actions to inspire change.
-Founded by St. Dominic de Guzman (1172-1221) in 1219, the order embraced a life of prayer and study, which led to a ministry of preaching in poverty – the early beginnings of the four Dominican pillars of Prayer, Study, Community and Service.
+Founded by St. Dominic de Guzman (1172-1221) in 1219, the order embraced a life of prayer and study, which led to a ministry of preaching – the early beginnings of the four Dominican pillars of prayer, study, community and service.

 What is Veritas?

 Latin for “truth,” Veritas is one of the mottos of the Dominican order.
 Dominicans are searchers.
-They are constantly in pursuit of a deeper and fuller understanding of the truth.
-Whether it be in their studies, their relationships, their faith, or elsewhere, Dominicans are constantly craving and pursuing the truth in all things.
+We are constantly in pursuit of a deeper and fuller understanding of the truth.
+Whether it be in our studies, our relationships, our faith, or elsewhere, we are constantly craving and pursuing the truth in all things.

 History of the Hill